WUSTL-CSE222-FS18/studio-01-studio01_thoelke_hass-hill/README.md

   1. Instagram: photo posting website
   1. Facebook: a social media sharing site
 - Feedback:
-  1. Vibration:
+  1. Vibration: the object vibrates
-  1. Shape shifting:
+  1. Shape shifting: the object is able to change its shape
   1. Text: the object user text for the user to read as feedback
 - Human Actions:
   1. Drop: the user drops the object